 Learn More About:

-If any individuals are unable to wear a face mask due to medical reasons, they may contact the Office of Disability Services (students) or Human Resources (faculty and staff) to discuss their individual situations.
+The University provided two washable cloth face masks to each student, faculty and staff member at the start of the fall semester.
+Under SLU's interim face mask policy, if any individuals are unable to wear a face mask due to medical reasons, they may contact the Office of Disability Services (students) or Human Resources (faculty and staff) to discuss their individual situations.

 Isolation housing is needed for on-campus students who have symptoms of or who test positive for COVID-19.
 Students who have symptoms of/test positive for COVID-19 and who need to isolate on campus will have daily attention from Student Health Center personnel, have meals delivered by our campus dining partners, and receive regular outreach from other student support offices to ensure they have what they need.
 If they feel well enough, they may continue their coursework online.